Oral Herpes (HSV-1) (Herpes of the Mouth)

 Oral Herpes (HSV-1) Overview

-Oral herpes is an infection of the mouth and lips caused by a specific type of the herpes simplex virus (also termed HSV-1, type 1 herpes simplex virus, or oral herpes).
+Oral herpes is an infection of the mouth and lips caused by a specific type of the herpes simplex virus (also termed HSV-1or type 1 herpes simplex virus).
 The virus causes painful sores on the lips, gums, tongue, roof of the mouth, inside the cheeks, and sometimes on the face and neck.
 It also can cause symptoms such as fever and muscle aches.
 People commonly refer to the infection as herpes labialis or "cold sores."
-Another condition, "canker sore," is sometimes thought to be caused by HSV, but this is not true.
+Canker sores are sometimes thought to be caused by HSV, but this is not true.
 Canker sores occur only inside the mouth, on the tongue, and on the soft palate (roof of mouth), not on skin surfaces.
 Although they reoccur, they are not contagious, usually are self-limiting, and have almost no complications.
-Canker sores are caused by substances that irritate the oral mucosa.
+Canker sores are caused by substances that irritate the lining of the mouth.

 Oral herpes (HSV-1) infection (or exposure without noticeable infection) is common.
 About 65% of the U.S. population has detectable antibodies to HSV-1 by age 40.
 This article will focus on HSV-1, or oral herpes, not on HSV-2, also commonly known as genital herpes.
 HSV-2 is considered to be a sexually transmitted disease (STD).
 In addition, HSV-2 virus should not be confused with human papillomavirus (HPV), the cause of genital warts and some cervical and other cancer types.

 Oral Herpes - How Did You Manage

 How do you manage your oral herpes (herpes simplex virus) infection?